AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-compute.md

 Accessing GPU instances in Lightsail for Research in your account requires us to put in a request with Amazon Web Services.

-Requests for access to GPU instances can be included on Discussions or issues in sections that ask about computing resources.
+Requests for access to GPU instances can be included on Discussions or Issues in sections that ask about computing resources.

 Requests for access to GPU instances will be evaluated on a case-by-case basis.